 - Deadpan Snarker: He has his moments.

 - Even Evil Has Loved Ones: He has a son, who he loves very much despite his chosen profession.
-He ends up getting adopted by John and Lyla and grow up to be Connor Hawk.
+Said son ends up getting adopted by John and Lyla and grows up to be Connor Hawk.

 - Hazy Feel Turn: It's not enough to call it a full-on HeelFace Turn yet, but him helping Oliver during the riot and saving the lifes of guards indicates that he is on the path of redemption.

 - HeelFace Turn: By the Season 7 finale, he has full transitioned into The Atoner, helping out Team Arrow while he is on parole.

 - Lack of Empathy: He was tasked to retrieve the prototype Earthquake Machine from the Season 1 finale during Season 2.
 When Oliver/The Arrow scolds him about what will happen if the machine falls into the wrong hands, he casually replied that he will get paid.